Friday, August 31, 1984

 About the Album:

-It was an unexpected hit; it cost only $7 million and made over $68 million.
-NME It ranks in the top ten of the Dave’s Music Database list Top 50 Music Movies and, despite its “cringeworthy acting,” BBC serves as “a big-screen showcase for Prince to perform these songs (some of them in tear-the-roof-off ‘live’ versions set in a Minneapolis club).”
-JE All Music Guide’s Stephen Thomas Erlewine said it was designed “as the project that would make him a superstar, and, surprisingly, that is exactly what happened.”
-AMG “The film turned this diminutive Midwestern oddball into a pop-culture giant on par with Elvis, the Beatles, and Michael Jackson.”
+The movie was an unexpected hit at the box office; it cost only $7 million and made over $68 million.
+NME It ranks in the top ten of the Dave’s Music Database list of the Top 50 Music Movies.
+“The film turned this diminutive Midwestern oddball into a pop-culture giant on par with Elvis, the Beatles, and Michael Jackson.”
 BB

-Erlewine said this was “more focused and ambitious than any of his previous records.”
-AMG The album “manages to deftly thread the needle between a dazzling array of genres: disaffected synth pop, tongue-wagging hair metal, dark R&B, and pleading soul.”
-PF Prince demonstrates his “ability to fashion the most avant garde pop imaginable while still making you want to shake your booty.”
-BBC “He plays rock better than rock musicians, composes better than jazz guys, and performs better than everyone, all without ever abandoning his roots as a funk man.”
+“By streamlining his songs and moving his guitar-hero wizardry up front” TL Prince created an album that was “more focused and ambitious than any of his previous records.”
+AM Prince demonstrates his “ability to fashion the most avant garde pop imaginable while still making you want to shake your booty.”
+BBC The album “manages to deftly thread the needle between a dazzling array of genres: disaffected synth pop, tongue-wagging hair metal, dark R&B, and pleading soul.”
+PF Prince “plays rock better than rock musicians, composes better than jazz guys, and performs better than everyone, all without ever abandoning his roots as a funk man.”
 PF

 “Let’s Go Crazy”